czrpb/Mentoring/projects/femto-lz77.md

     * Maximum text length includes the space character separating *words*
   * No `LF`s/`CR`s, meaning the text is just a stream of characters

+This is a lossy compression due to lowercasing and removal of punctuation.

 ## Testcases

 ### Basics without Compression